jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 3. **Floating** - This shows just the Dashboard Header in reduced width and it can be dragged to any position by clicking on the Name (the mouse will change to a cross).

-    > To float / unfloat the Dashboard double-click on the Name in the Dashboard Header (or click the 'carat' at the right hand side).
+    > To float / dock the Dashboard double-click on the Name in the Dashboard Header (or click the item in the Home Menu)

 ## Dashboard Contents
 The Dashboard contains the following elements: